 Capital Cases.
 After the Supreme Court has affirmed a capital defendant’s conviction and sentence, it must appoint counsel who meets the standards of Rules 6.5 and 6.8 and A.R.S. § 13-4041.
 Alternatively, the Supreme Court may authorize the presiding judge of the county where the case originated to appoint counsel.
 If the presiding judge makes an appointment, the court must file a copy of the appointment order with the Supreme Court.
 If a capital defendant files a successive notice, the presiding judge must appoint the defendant’s previous post-conviction counsel, unless the defendant waives counsel or there is good cause to appoint another qualified attorney who meets the standards of Rules 6.5 and 6.8 and A.R.S. § 13-4041.

 Noncapital Cases.
-No later than 15 days after the timely filing of a notice of a defendant’s first Rule 32 proceeding or in any of-right proceeding, the presiding judge must appoint counsel for the defendant if the defendant requests it and the judge determines that the defendant is indigent.
+No later than 15 days after the filing of a notice of a defendant’s timely or first Rule 32 proceeding or in any of-right proceeding, the presiding judge must appoint counsel for the defendant if the defendant requests it and the judge determines that the defendant is indigent.
 Upon the filing of all other notices in a noncapital case, the presiding judge may appoint counsel for an indigent defendant if requested.

 Time for Filing a Petition for Post-Conviction Relief